cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/best-practice.md

 ## VM life cycle

-We expect tenants to regularly refresh their infrastructure by creating machines with new images and re installing all required software.
-The suggested time frame for this is every 6 months (or more frequently).
+We expect tenants to regularly refresh their infrastructure by creating machines with new images and re-installing all required software.
+The suggested timeframe for this is every 6 months (or more frequently).
 This allows for better security of machines and means that machines are more stable (machines experience more issues as they get older).
 We also expect tenants to easily be able to reinstall their services in the event we cannot recover machines (though we will reasonably try if machines are refreshed regularly).
 In other words, we expect tenants to treat their machines as "cattle" rather than "pets".
-Infrastructure-as-Code techniques and technologies can be employed be the tenant to make redeployment as easy and painless as possible.
+Infrastructure-as-Code techniques and technologies can be employed by the tenant to make redeployment as easy and painless as possible.

 ## Infrastructure-as-Code